-The discharge and suction lines must be independently supported to avoid vibration and strain on the pump.
-For maximum pumping capacity, keep the lines as short and straight as possible.
-Elbows and fittings used in a the lines increase friction losses; minimize their use.
+The discharge line must be independently supported to avoid vibration and strain on the pump.
+For maximum pumping capacity, keep the line as short and straight as possible.
+Elbows and fittings used in a discharge line increase friction losses; minimize their use.